 \end{thm}

-\begin{proof} We will verify that both sides satisfy the same recurrence and initial conditions.
+\begin{proof} We will verify that both sides satisfy the same recurrence relation and initial conditions.
 When $n = L-1$ and $n=0$, the right hand side is 1.
-Let us consider the left hand sides.
+Let us consider the left-hand sides.
 The only configuration in $\Omega_{L,L-1}$ is $\1 1 \dots 1$, and $\pi(\1 1 \dots 1) = 1$ by \eqref{ss-formula}.
 Similarly, $\Omega_{L-n,0}$ has a single configuration with $\pi( \1 0 \dots 0) = 1$ by \eqref{ss-formula}.
-Thus, the left hand side is also 1 in both cases.
+Thus, the left-hand side is also 1 in both cases.